datahub-project/datahub/docs/managed-datahub/observe/custom-assertions.md

 - **Raise incident**: Automatically raise a new DataHub Incident for the Table whenever the Custom Assertion is failing.
 This may indicate that the Table is unfit for consumption.
 Configure Slack Notifications under **Settings** to be notified when an incident is created due to an Assertion failure.
-- **Resolve incident**: Automatically resolved any incidents that were raised due to failures in this Volume Assertion.
+- **Resolve incident**: Automatically resolved any incidents that were raised due to failures in this Custom Assertion.
 Note that any other incidents will not be impacted.

 1. Click **Save**.